-1.1 Title Slide
+Title Slide

 Welcome to Principles of Radar!
-My name is Katy Christian and I'll be your guide through today's lesson where we'll discuss how the Legacy PPS and Dual-Pol QPE algorithms compare to each other.
+My name is Katy Christian and I'll be your guide through today's lesson over Rainfall Estimation Errors.

 Just for some context, here is the roadmap for the entire Radar Principles section of RAC - right now, you are here so let's keep moving forward!